kobile70/PBI/README.md

   * WAP VM - one for each ADFS VM
 	* DSC installs WAP role
     * CustomScriptExtension copies and installs the cert from the DC and connects to the ADFS farm
+  * SQL VM - one vm with SQL and RS installed - domain joined
+	* DSC installs configure RS role for oauth

 ## Notes
 * _A template is included for Client creation via MSDN images.
 You will need to update the URL to point to your images.
 Images must be named "OSImage_Win&lt;version&gt;"._ You are responsible for validating your licensing rights for client MSDN images in your subscription.